Skip to content

 Cost Comparison

-How Much Does Each Siding Material Cost in Seattle?
+How Much Does Hardie vs. Bevel Siding Cost in Seattle?

-Current Seattle-area pricing for all major siding materials.
-Costs include materials, labor, and standard installation on a two-story home.
+Current Seattle-area pricing for the siding materials we install.
+Costs include materials, labor, and standard trim work.

 Prices reflect Seattle/King County area averages as of April 2026.
-Costs assume a two-story home with 3,600 sq ft of wall area.
 Learn more about siding services

 Pricing Factors